HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Related work

 \subsection{Face and Head Swapping}

-Face swapping~\cite{zhu2021one, xu2021facecontroller, kim2022smooth, xu2022high, xu2022region} is a popular task in recent years.
+Face swapping~\cite{zhu2021one, xu2021facecontroller, kim2022smooth, xu2022high, xu2022region} is a popular task and has been widely applied for digital entertainment in recent years.
 These methods transfer the identity representation from source image to target image~\cite{li2019faceshifter, chen2020simswap}, without concern for the other characteristics of source image, such as face shape and hairstyle.
-The head swapping task is more difficult but has rarely been studied so far.
-HeSer~\cite{shu2022few} is the first work to implement few-shot head swapping, however, it needs videos data for training and inference.
-In this paper, we propose the first image-based head swapping framework to fill the gaps in previous research.
+In contrast, the head swapping task is more difficult, but has rarely been studied so far.
+StylePoseGAN~\cite{albahar2021pose} is designed for re-rendering with pose/appearance and presents a few head swapping samples, but suffers from identity ambiguity.
+HeSer~\cite{shu2022few} is the first work to implement few-shot head swapping, however, it needs videos data to migrate the head pose and ignores the mentioned transition region issue.
+In this paper, we propose a new image-based head swapping framework to fill the gaps in previous research.